 - Not paying overtime properly – Any time worked, by a non-exempt employee, over normal hours is subject to overtime pay rate, which is one and half times the regular pay.

 - Making employees responsible for business related losses – Employers cannot charge employees for any cash shortage, breakage or loss of equipment, unless the employer can prove employee dishonesty, willfulness or gross negligence.

 - Not preserving employment records – Per an attorney, employers must preserve employee records and payroll information for 3 years.
 Time cards, work schedules, and wage additions/deductions must be preserved for 2 years.

 - Not disclosing proper information on pay stubs – The pay stub must show the employee’s name and address, how many hours worked, hourly rate, overtime pay rate, dates being paid, all deductions, and net earnings.

 Employers need to respect employee rights and employees need to know what is acceptable and what is not.
-Consulting an employment lawyer near you will ensure your rights as an employer or employee are not violated.
+Consulting an restaurant violations lawyer in Los Angeles will ensure your rights as an employer or employee are not violated.
 If they are, an employment lawsuit may be in order.